 What do they do:

-Residential Counselors (RCs)
+Residential Counselors (RPCs):

-Women Peer Counselors (WPCs)
+Women Peer Counselors (WPCs):

-Minority Peer Counselors (MPCs)
+Minority Peer Counselors (MPCs):

-CAs work to support students in our sophomore and junior/senior residential communities supports departmental goals related to helping students develop independent living skills, prepare for life after Brown, and begin to create a professional network.
+CAs in junior/senior residential communities supports departmental goals related to helping students develop independent living skills, prepare for life after Brown, and begin to create a professional network.